Vintage Pulp Dec 31 2018

 SINNERMAN

-Um, why don’t I just slip out so you and your wife can talk.
+Um, you and your wife should talk, so I'll just slip out.
 Wait—let me rephrase that.

 “They found gutter love with gutter tramps!”
 We’re guessing you get two gutterballs, then it’s someone else’s turn.
 Greenleaf Classics provides more fun coverness, this time from its Midnight Reader imprint, Slum Sinners, by Andrew Shaw, who was really Lawrence Block, at least in this case.
 Some sites say Donald E. Westlake wrote this, but authoritative sources (Block) say Westlake wasn’t Shaw until after 1963.
 This one is from ’62, so it’s Block.
 Wanna know what it's about?
 Check the rear cover, below.
 No artist info, but it’s probably Tony Calvano.